Your Rights to Appeal

 You must give a copy of the appeal notice to the Certifying Officer.

-An appeal shall be by way of a review of the general circumstances in which the application for a Legal Aid certificate was made.
-It should be noted that a Legal Aid Appeal Tribunal judgment has ruled that there is no right of appeal against amendments to a Legal Aid Certificate.
+When an appeal is received we will review of the general circumstances in which the application for a Legal Aid certificate was made.
+A Legal Aid Appeal Tribunal judgment has ruled that there is no right of appeal against amendments to a Legal Aid Certificate.
 A redacted version of their judgment is available from the Legal Aid Certifying Officer.

 You can provide further statements in support of your application with the notice of appeal.

-The Tribunal may require you to appear in support of his application.
-And you may conduct the appeal yourself, be represented by an Advocate or be assisted by some other person whom you have appointed for the purpose.
+The Tribunal may require you to appear in support of an application.
+You may conduct the appeal yourself, be represented by an Advocate or be assisted by some other person whom you have appointed for the purpose.